-SB 240 authorizes Florida Medicaid to pay for donor human milk bank services as an optional covered service in the fee-for service delivery system and requires health plans participating in the Statewide Medicaid Managed Care program to cover donor human milk bank services.
+SB 1770 authorizes Florida Medicaid to pay for donor human milk bank services as an optional covered service in the fee-for service delivery system and requires health plans participating in the Statewide Medicaid Managed Care program to cover donor human milk bank services.
 The bill specifies health conditions for which human donor milk services would be medically necessary and provides requirements that milk banks must meet in order to qualify as Medicaid providers.
 The bill establishes that Medicaid's reimbursement rates for donor human milk cannot be less than the milk bank's cost to procure it plus reasonable processing and handling fees.

 Because human donor milk is not currently a covered service, the bill will have an indeterminate negative fiscal impact on Florida Medicaid.
-However, the Agency for Health Care Administration (AHCA) has provided an estimate based on a number of assumptions.
 See Section V of this analysis.

-The bill provides an effective date of July 1, 2021.
+The bill provides an effective date of July 1, 2022.